-ENG 260 ADVANCED TECHNICAL COMMUNICATIONS
+ENG 260 ADVANCED TECHNICAL COMMUNICATIONS 3.0 Credits

-This course develops skills in research techniques and Increases proficiency in technical communications.
+This course develops skills in research techniques and increases proficiency in technical communications.
 (Prerequisite: ENG 102 or ENG 165)

-ENG 263 WRITING FOR SOCIAL MEDIA
+ENG 263 WRITING FOR SOCIAL MEDIA 3.0 Credits

 This course emphasizes the rhetorical strategies needed to employ social media for professional purposes.
-(Prerequisites: ENG 102 or ENG 165 or BUS 130)
+(Prerequisite: ENG 102, ENG 165, or BUS 130)

-ENG 299 SPECIAL TOPICS IN ENGLISH
+ENG 299 SPECIAL TOPICS IN ENGLISH 3.0 Credits

-This course focuses on a specific purpose for, issue in, or type of English such as South Carolina literature, writing for the Web, or a history of literature censorship in the US.
-(Prerequisite: ENG 102)
+This course focuses on a specific purpose for, issue in, or type of English such as South Carolina literature, writing for the web, or a history of literature censorship in the US.
+(Prerequisite: ENG 203, ENG 205, ENG 206, ENG 208, or ENG 209)

-EVT 102 BASIC WATER TREATMENT
+EVT 102 BASIC WATER TREATMENT 3.0 Credits